Skip to Main Content

 Japanese GCSE

-As a further guide, before starting this course, you should be able to read and write in Japanese scripts (Hiragana and Katakana) and know roughly 100 out of the 200 kanji required for GCSE.
+If you have already done some Japanese, there is sometimes the option of doing the GCSE in your lower 6th year.
+As a guide, before starting this course, you should be able to read and write in Japanese scripts (Hiragana and Katakana) and know roughly 50 out of the 200 kanji required for GCSE.
+You should also be familiar with the simple past tense in verbs and adjectives, negative forms and various particles.

 Qualifications & Assessments